deluca-mike/bf6-portal-utils/ffa-spawning/README.md

 ### Lifecycle Flow

 1. Player joins or undeploys → `startDelayForPrompt()` is called
-2. Countdown timer displays for `_PROMPT_DELAY` seconds (default: 10)
+2. Countdown timer displays for `initialPromptDelay` seconds (default: 10) on first prompt, or `promptDelay` seconds (default: 10) on subsequent delays
 3. UI prompt appears with "Spawn" and "Delay" buttons
 4. Player clicks "Spawn" → Player is added to spawn queue
-5. Player clicks "Delay" → Countdown restarts
+5. Player clicks "Delay" → Countdown restarts with `promptDelay` duration
 6. Spawn queue processor finds best spawn point and spawns the player
 7. Process repeats when player dies or undeploys